Oklahoma Route 66 Hall of Fame

 2001

-Gladys Cuthbert
+Gladys Cutberth

 Known as “Mrs. 66” Gladys served as the Secretary of the US Highway 66 Association in Oklahoma for over two decades.
 Along with her husband Jack, she was a tireless advocate for the road.
 (Image courtesy of The Oklahoma Historical Society)